AY2425S2-CS2113-W13-2/tp/docs/DeveloperGuide.md

 ### 2. UI Component (UI.java)

 The UI component handles all user interaction through the command line.
 It displays menus, messages, prompts, and results.
 It acts as an interface between the user and the application logic.

-The `UI` class is instantiated when the application start.
-Other components, such as `Event Manager` should us `UI` instance to interact with the user. `UI` helps to separate the user interaction with the core application logic.
+The `UI` class is instantiated when the application starts.
+Other components, such as `Event Manager` should use the `UI` instance to interact with the user. `UI` helps to separate the user interaction from the core application logic.

 - **Input Handling**:
-  - `Scanner scanner` handles the input from the the user.
-It is used to read the user commands.
+  - `Scanner scanner` handles the input from the user.
+It is used to read user commands and data.
+  - `setScanner(Scanner newScanner)` allows setting a different scanner, useful for testing purposes.
+  - `readLine()` reads a line of text from the user.
+  - `readInt()` reads an integer input from the user, returning null if the input is not a valid integer.
+  - `checkForExit(String input)` checks if the user wants to exit the current operation by typing 'exit'.

+- **Command Input Methods**:
+  - `readAddCommandInput()` gets input for adding a new event.
+  - `readDuplicateEventInput()` gets input for duplicating an event.
+  - `readDeleteName()` gets input for searching events to delete.
+  - `readFilterInput()` gets input for filtering events.
+  - `readListCommandInput()` gets input for listing and sorting events.
+  - `readAddParticipantInput()` gets input for adding a participant to an event.
+  - `splitAddParticipantCommandInput()` parses input for adding a participant.
+  - `askParticipantName()` prompts for and reads a participant's name.
+  - `askPassword()` prompts for and reads a participant's password.
+  - `askConfirmation(String message)` asks the user for confirmation (y/n).
+  - `confirmDeletion(String eventName)` asks the user to confirm deletion of an event.

-- **Output Display**:
+- **Output Display Methods**:
-  - `showMessage(String message)` displays a given meesage to the console.
-It is used for general messages and error notifications.
+  - `showMessage(String message)` displays a given message to the console.
-  - `showMenu()` displays the main command menu, outlining available actions at the startup.
+  - `showMenu()` displays the main command menu with all available actions.
-  - `showEventWithIndex(Event event, int index, String priority)` displays the details of an event along with its index and priority.
-It is used when listing specific events.
+  - `showEventWithIndex(Event event, int index, String priority)` displays event details with its index and priority.
-  - `showEmptyListMessage()` displays a message indicating that there are no events to display.
-It is used when the event list is empty.
+  - `showEmptyListMessage()` displays a message when there are no events to show.
-  - `printMatchingEvents(ArrayList<Event> events)` displays the matching events in a list, or that no matching events were found.
-It is used when displaying search results.
+  - `printMatchingEvents(ArrayList<Event> events)` displays matching events from a search.
   - `showAddFormat()` displays the format for adding a new event.
-It prompts the user the correct format for adding an event.
-  - `showAddedMessage(Event event)` displays a confirmation message after an event is added.
-It is used to confirm successful event addition.
+  - `showAddedMessage(Event event)` confirms an event has been added.
-  - `showEditCommandMessage(Event event)` displays step-by-step guidance for the user to edit an event.
-It is used when the user wish to edit an event.
+  - `showEditCommandMessageWithOptions(Event event)` displays edit options for an event.
+  - `showEditCommandCorrectFormat()` shows correct format for edit commands.
+  - `showEditCommandStep1()` to `showEditCommandStep5()` guide users through editing different event fields.
-  - `showEditedEvent(Event event)` displays the updated event details after editing.
-It is used to confirm successful event editing.
+  - `showEditedEvent(Event event)` displays updated event details.
-  - `showByeMessage()` displays a goodbye message.
-It is shown when the user quit the program.
+  - `showByeMessage()` displays a goodbye message when exiting.
-  - `showWelcomeMessage()` displays a welcome message.
-It is shown when the user run the program.
+  - `showWelcomeMessage()` displays a welcome message at startup.
-  - `showCollisionWarning(Event newEvent, ArrayList<Event> collisions)` displays a warning message about participant scheduling conflicts.
-It notifies the user of overlapping participant schedules.
+  - `showCollisionWarning()` and `showParticipantSlotCollisionWarning()` warn about scheduling conflicts.
-  - `showDeletedMessage(Event event)` displays a confirmation message after an event is deleted.
-It is used to confirm successful event deletion.
+  - `showDeletedMessage(Event event)` confirms an event has been deleted.
-  - `showMatchingEventsWithIndices(ArrayList<Event> matchingEvents, EventManager eventManager)` displays the matching events with their indexes.
+  - `showMatchingEventsWithIndices(ArrayList<Event> matchingEvents, EventManager eventManager)` displays matching events with indices.
-  - `showDeletionCancelledMessage()` displays a message indicating that the deletion was cancelled.
-It is to inform user of the cancelled the deletion.
+  - `showDeletionCancelledMessage()` informs that deletion was cancelled.
-  - `showAddParticipantFormat()` displays the format for adding a new participant.
-It prompts the user for correct format to add the participant.
+  - `showAddParticipantFormat()` displays format for adding participants.
-  - `showParticipantAdded(Participant p)` displays a confirmation message after a participant is added.
-It is used to confirm the addition of the participant.
+  - `showParticipantAdded(Participant p)` confirms a participant was added.
-  - `showLogOutMessage()` displays the log out message.
-It informs the user they have logged out.
+  - `showLogOutMessage()` displays logout message.
-  - `showSuccessLoginMessage()` displays a success login message.
-It informs the user they have logged in.
+  - `showSuccessLoginMessage()` confirms successful login.
-  - `showSuccessCreateMessage(Participant participant)` displays a success create message.
-It informs the user they have created a new user.
+  - `showSuccessCreateMessage(Participant participant)` confirms user creation.

----
+The UI component provides a comprehensive set of methods to handle user interactions, ensuring a clear separation between the user interface and the application logic.
+Each method is designed to handle a specific type of interaction, making the code more modular and easier to maintain.

 ### 3. Logic Component